decentespresso/de1app/documentation/decent_user_interface.md

 >Return the pathname of the text widget.
 The command also adds (if applicable) the following named tags to the canvas, and the same keys in the widgets page namespace array:

->>&lt;main_tag&gt;: the multiline_entry widget.
+> >&lt;main_tag&gt;: the multiline_entry widget.

->>&lt;main_tag&gt;-ysb: (optional) the pathname of the yscrollbar scale.
+> >&lt;main_tag&gt;-ysb: (optional) the pathname of the yscrollbar scale.

->>&lt;main_tag&gt;-lbl: (optional) the canvas ID of the label text.
+> >&lt;main_tag&gt;-lbl: (optional) the canvas ID of the label text.

 >Non-DUI options are passed-through to the [text](https://www.tcl.tk/man/tcl8.4/TkCmd/text.htm) command.

 >**-data_type**  _data_type_

->>Define the data type.
+> >Define the data type.
 Only useful value at the moment is "numeric", though more types will be supported in the future.
 If the  _data_type_  is numeric and a validation command **-vcmd** is not provided in the call, validation is automatically added using the values of options **-n_decimals**, **-min**, and **-max**.

 >**-label**  _text_

 >**-labelvariable**  _tcl_code_

->>If **-label** or **-labelvariable** are used, adds a fixed or dynamic text label, respectively, associated to the entry.
+> >If **-label** or **-labelvariable** are used, adds a fixed or dynamic text label, respectively, associated to the entry.

 >**-label_pos**  _{x y}_

 >**-label_pos**  _{anchor ?x_offset? ?y_offset?}_

->>A list that determines the location of the label.
+> >A list that determines the location of the label.
 If a pair of numeric coordinates are provided, they are interpreted as direct coordinates in the screen.
 If the first list item is not a number, it is interpreted as an anchor point relative to the edges of the entry widget, and the label will be moved to the target position when the page is shown.

->>Valid anchor values are "n", "nw", "ne", "s", "sw", "se", "w", "wn", "ws", "e", "en", "es".
+> >Valid anchor values are "n", "nw", "ne", "s", "sw", "se", "w", "wn", "ws", "e", "en", "es".
 To get the label placed exactly as you want you normally also have to play with **-label_anchor** and **-label_justify**.

->>The anchor value can optionally be followed by an  _x_offset_  and a  _y_offset_ , which will move the position by those fixed offsets after the anchor point is determined.
+> >The anchor value can optionally be followed by an  _x_offset_  and a  _y_offset_ , which will move the position by those fixed offsets after the anchor point is determined.

 >**-label_***option*** **  _value_

->>Use this syntax to pass additional options to the label creation command.
+> >Use this syntax to pass additional options to the label creation command.
 They will be passed through to either **dui add text** if **-label** was used, or to **dui add variable** if **-labelvariable** was used.

 >**-yscrollbar**  _true_or_false_

->>If  _true_ , a vertical scrollbar is added to the right side of the listbox.
+> >If  _true_ , a vertical scrollbar is added to the right side of the listbox.
 The scrollbar is actually a Tk scale widget, not a Tk scrollbar widget.

 >**-yscrollbar_***option*** **  _value_

->>Use this syntax to pass additional options to the yscrollbar scale creation command.
+> >Use this syntax to pass additional options to the yscrollbar scale creation command.

+<a name="dui_add_listbox"></a>

 **dui add listbox**  _pages x y ?-option value ...?_